Duke in Cuba

 - Online application

-- Personal statement, no longer than one page, explaining your interest in Cuba, its music, arts, and/or socio-cultural life.
+- Personal statement, written in English or Spanish, no longer than one page, explaining your interest in Cuba and the academic themes of the program.